 It’s important for managers and leaders to recognise that it is normal for individuals to experience fluctuations in their performance levels over time, due to age or changes in personal circumstances.
 It’s not realistic or sustainable to maintain peak performance levels all the time.
 Instead, managers should strive for consistent and sustainable levels of performance from their team, that allows them to meet their performance goals, without sacrificing their health or well-being.

-4. Managing Overload
+4. Manage Overload

-According to Harvard Business Review, when managers are overworked, they are more likely to prioritize tasks that support the functioning of the organization's technical core, rather than tasks focused on supporting their employees, which can lead to managers treating employees less fairly .
+According to Harvard Business Review, when managers are overworked, they are more likely to prioritise tasks that support the functioning of the organisation's technical core, rather than tasks focused on supporting their employees, which can lead to managers treating employees less fairly .
 Employees can find themselves overburdened in the process, where they feel unable to take care of their own wellbeing needs or unable to participate in workplace wellbeing initiatives for fear of judgement or the knock-on impact to an already heavy workload.

 Key to tackling this challenge is to provide managers with the right training and support to effectively manage their own workload, to achieve success, without overcommitment and burnout for the team.
-Boundary setting skills with senior leaders and co-workers, confidence building, and task and time prioritization are all critical skills managers need to acquire.
+Boundary setting skills with senior leaders and co-workers, confidence building, and task and time prioritisation are all critical skills managers need to acquire.

 Rewarding great performance with wellbeing and team-building activities can be a great way to reinforce the value of participating in wellness activities and building a healthy positive workplace culture.